f5devcentral/adaptiveapps/0-resources/f5-nginx-management-suite/README.md

 ![Architecture Diagram](https://docs.nginx.com/nginx-management-suite/acm/about/images/HighLevelComponents.png)

 ## Value
-This solution deploys the F5 NGINX Management suite using infrastructure as code tools to provide consistent, scalable, and reliable infrastructure.
+This solution deploys the F5 NGINX Management Suite and API Connectivity Manager using infrastructure as code tools to provide consistent, scalable, and reliable infrastructure.
 Ansible playbooks are used extensively to allow users at various stages of adopting infrastructure as code to take advantage of this solution.
 Users just getting started with automation can use the playbooks directly to provide some consistency to their environments.
 More advanced users can execute these playbooks from Hashicorp Terraform when deploying instances, or even use Hashicorp Packer to generate pre-built images to deploy.